Our Expertise is Balanced Portfolio Management

 Our recommended 401k Third Party Administrator (TPA) is a national, actuarial and employee benefits consulting firm.
 You can elect to continue working with your current TPA, provided either their plan document or your own custom-made plan document allows collective, discretionary management of plan assets.
 If not, we will help you easily transition to our recommended TPA, who will design a plan document to fit your company’s needs.
 The TPA will also provide ongoing plan administrative services to keep your plan in compliance with ERISA and the Department of Labor.
 Your TPA will provide your plan’s trustees with monthly or quarterly plan statements, and also provide each of your plan’s participants with individualized statements.

-We utilize TD Ameritrade, a full-service, national financial firm, ERISA approved, to custody your 401k plan’s portfolio assets; execute your investment trades, per our instructions; process and record your plan’s deposits and withdrawals; and provide you with trade data and monthly account statements, either online or in paper format.
-Your plan assets are insured through TD Ameritrade, up to $152 million aggregate, by SIPC, FDIC and private insurance coverage against fraud and the custodian’s financial collapse, but not against asset value fluctuations.
-In addition to TD Ameritrade insurance coverage, Deane Retirement Strategies maintains E&O insurance coverage/fiduciary insurance and a fidelity bond on each company’s 401k plan.
+We utilize Charles Schwab & Co., a full-service, national financial firm, ERISA approved, to custody your 401k plan’s portfolio assets; execute your investment trades, per our instructions; process and record your plan’s deposits and withdrawals; and provide you with trade data and monthly account statements, either online or in paper format.
+Your plan assets are insured through Charles Schwab & Co., up to $152 million aggregate, by SIPC, FDIC and private insurance coverage against fraud and the custodian’s financial collapse, but not against asset value fluctuations.
+In addition to Charles Schwab & Co. insurance coverage, Deane Retirement Strategies maintains E&O insurance coverage/fiduciary insurance and a fidelity bond on each company’s 401k plan.

 All three professionals combine their expertise to optimize your Company 401k Plan’s Investment Results and Operational Results.